kabirg/gitlab-setup/ssl-setup/README.md

 At a high-level, we need to:
   - Create a private key
   - Create a CSR (a request for a certificate)
-  - Get the certificate (we will sign it ourselves - a *self-signed certificate*)
+  - Get the certificate (we will sign it ourselves with the private key - a *self-signed certificate*)

 ## Create the Private Key: